About Saint Francois County

 Property & Public Records

-Saint Francois County Recorder of Deeds office, located at 1 North Washington Street, Suite 212, Farmington, Missouri 63640, maintains all land and property records for Saint Francois County and can be reached for The Recorder's office preserves and provides public access to deeds, mortgages, deeds of trust, releases, liens (including mechanics liens, tax liens, and judgment liens), easements, right-of-way documents, plat maps, surveys, and other instruments affecting real property titles in Saint Francois County.
+Saint Francois County Recorder of Deeds office, located at 1 North Washington Street, Suite 212, Farmington, Missouri 63640, maintains all land and property records for Saint Francois County and can be contacted through the office’s website.
+The Recorder's office preserves and provides public access to deeds, mortgages, deeds of trust, releases, liens (including mechanics liens, tax liens, and judgment liens), easements, right-of-way documents, plat maps, surveys, and other instruments affecting real property titles in Saint Francois County.
 Missouri law requires that documents affecting real property be recorded in Saint Francois County where the property is located to provide constructive notice to subsequent purchasers.

 • The online system provides digital images of recorded documents dating back multiple decades, and basic searches are available free of charge.